iesxz-c/Milan/README.md

-# Discord Clone
+# Flask messaging app using websocket

-This is a simple Discord clone implemented using Flask, HTML, CSS, SQLAlchemy, and SocketIO.
+This is a #Flask messaging app# using websocket implemented using Flask, HTML, CSS, SQLAlchemy, and SocketIO.

 ## Features